15 Things to do in Prince Edward Island

 UPDATED: Summer 2021

-Prince Edward Island is famous for “Anne of Green Gables’, potatoes, and ceilidhs.
-If you don’t know what those things are then read on to find out the magic of PEI.
+Prince Edward Island is famous for “Anne of Green Gables’, potatoes, and ceilidhs if you don’t know what those things are, then read on to find out the magic of PEI.

-If you have read the book “Anne of Green Gables” you may already be a fan of this small island and you won’t want to miss my post to Prince Edward Island and Anne of Green Gables.
+If you have read the book “Anne of Green Gables” you may already be a fan of this small island and you won’t want to miss my post on Prince Edward Island and Anne of Green Gables.

 The Best Things to Do in PEI